Forest Wells - Author

 In addition, in the online world, social mistakes have very little consequence.
 You don't get the shock that teaches you what things you can or can't do because in the online world, reactions can often be quite muted.
 You piss someone off, well that’s too bad, but the most they’ll do is not run with you in squads, or if you do player vs player games, he might target you when he sees you.
 All in all, not a big deal, though some games are starting to develop ways for the jerks to be found and punished.
 In real life, you may not get off that well.
 A miss-step in the real world can cost you a friend, a sale, a date, a break, or much worse.
 However it come, the error becomes a lesson that stays with you, makes you better.
 You insult your faction leader online, there will always be another you can go to if you get kicked out.
 You insult your boss, you get fired from your job, then you may have a hard time finding another, especially if they know why you were fired.
 Even if you find another easily, the mistake will still cost you current employment.
 Chances are such an error will not be made again.
 Lesson learned, all-be-it painfully.

-On the flip-side of that, you don't get to see the positive first-hand.
+first-hand.
 There's nothing better than seeing someone's face light up when you've cheered them up, or given them their first laugh in days, or sparked an idea that gets them excited.
 Oh you might see the results online.
 A couple tips on combat change a guy from dying every minute to the one making the kills, but it's like seeing a report card change.
 Okay, warm feelings, yet not the same when you see them light up and realize they can do it.
 Maybe for the first time, they really believe in themselves, because of you!
 You don't get to see that change online.
 You do in person.

 It’s not all sunshine and roses in the real world.
 If you don’t listen and learn, you’ll learn that the hard way.
 That and how fun is it to only have friends you meet online?
 How fun is it hanging out with the ones you see in person?
 Both can be nice, but I bet the in-person is better.